SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingV2ListenerCertificate.md

 ## SYNOPSIS
 Adds an AWS::ElasticLoadBalancingV2::Listener.Certificate resource property to the template.
-Specifies an SSL server certificate.
+Specifies an SSL server certificate for the certificate list of a secure listener.

 ## SYNTAX